jaredwray/cacheable/packages/cacheable/README.md

 ### CacheableMemory Options

 * `ttl`: The time to live for the cache in milliseconds.
+Default is `undefined` which is means indefinitely.
 * `useClones`: If the cache should use clones for the values.
 Default is `true`.
 * `lruSize`: The size of the LRU cache.
 Default is `0` which is unlimited.
 * `checkInterval`: The interval to check for expired keys in milliseconds.
 Default is `0` which is disabled.